 Gender bias statistics

 A 2020 UN report revealed that nearly 90% of all people hold some kind of bias against women.
-This is a vast and fundamental problem that affects many areas of life, including politics, work and education, relationships, sports, religion, or design.
-Design, broadly defined, is the focus of this article, so let's take a look at how androcentric perspective in this area impacts our lives.
+This is a vast and fundamental problem that affects many areas of life, including politics, work and education, relationships, sports, religion or design.
+Design, broadly defined, is the focus of this article, so let's take a look at how the androcentric perspective in this area impacts our lives.